-Click for a list of doctors who prescribe hormones to transgender individuals.
+Click for a list of doctors in North Jersey area and nearby Pennsylvania and New York who prescribe hormones to transgender individuals.

 The Institute for Personal Growth, which has locations in Jersey City, Highland Park and Freehold, NJ, posts a comprehensive Transgender Resource Guide which lists 60 pages of resources, including Advocacy, Crossgender supplies, Electrolysis, Legal Services, Support Groups, and Vocal Coaching.

-The Philadelphia Trans-Health Conference offers workshops and networking events for transgender individuals and their allies, families, and providers.
-This year the conference took place June 9 to 11, 2016, and Jennifer Whitlock presented a workshop there.
+The Philadelphia Trans-Wellness Conference offers workshops and networking events for transgender individuals and their allies, families, and providers for free.
+This year the conference will take place August 2 to 4, 2018.

 The Standards of Caredescribes the criteria doctors generally require patients to meet in order to be considered for Hormone Replacement Therapy or Sex Reassignment Surgery.